 (C) 2014 G. Forrest Cook

 This project extends my version 2 6U8A Vacuum Tube Audio Amp by adding a 6C4 preamp stage for higher sensitivity.
-The preamp allows the amplifier to be used as a low power guitar amp, a circuit testing amp or an outboard amplifier for devices like the WB0RIO Piglet 6U8A Regenerative Receiver.
-Like the version 2 amp, the maximum output power is around 100 milliwatts.
+The preamp allows the circuit to be used as a low power guitar amp, a circuit testing amp or an outboard amplifier for devices like the W0RIO Piglet 6U8A Regenerative Receiver.
+The maximum output power of this amp is around 100 milliwatts.

 This version of the 6U8A amp was originally part of my House Finch Direct Conversion Tube Receiver project, but was separated into a stand-alone unit.

 This device uses high voltages including 120VAC and up to 250VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power supply should always be disconnected and the B+ line should be shorted to ground when working on the amp.

 Power Input - 6.3VAC filament and 160-250VDC B1+ Audio Input - 1M Impedance Speaker Output - 8 ohms, 100mW max

 The low-level audio input signal is sent through a 10nF DC isolation capacitor to the grid of the 6C4 preamp tube.
 The 6C4 is wired as a class A amp with a 1M grid leak resistor to ground.
 The output of the preamp goes through a 10nF DC isolation capacitor to the 500K volume control potentiometer.